Aniruddha-Gade/Contact_management___assignment/README.md

 intuitive UI/UX for seamless interaction.

  <br/>
- Built with the latest technologies such as React.js, Tailwind CSS, Express.js and MongoDB, it offers a seamless user experience.
+ Built with React.js, Tailwind CSS, Express.js and MongoDB, it offers a seamless user experience.

 <hr/>